 Childhood Adversity: An Urgent Public Health Crisis

-High doses of adversity from experiences such as abuse, neglect or household dysfunction not only affect the structure and function of children’s developing brains, it also affects their developing hormonal and immune systems and even the way DNA is read and transcribed.
-These biological changes are what is now known as “toxic stress”.
+High doses of adversity from experiences such as abuse, neglect or household dysfunction not only affect the structure and function of children’s developing brains, they also affect their developing hormonal and immune systems, and even the way DNA is read and transcribed.
+These biological changes are known as “toxic stress.”
 Dr. Nadine Burke Harris, Founder and CEO of the Center for Youth Wellness – a nationally recognized pediatric health organization based in San Francisco – will explain how Adverse Childhood Experiences (ACEs) can harm the developing brains and bodies of children, as well as how we can respond.

 2017 Breakout SessionsThe 2017 Building a Healthier Future Summit will include the following sessions: